auth0/auth0-PHP/README.md

 You can find guidance on installing Composer [here](https://getcomposer.org/doc/00-intro.md).

+> ⚠️ Your application must include the Composer autoloader, [as explained here](https://getcomposer.org/doc/01-basic-usage.md#autoloading), for the SDK to be usable within your application.

-If you receive a warning regarding 'minimum-stability', you may need to update your `composer.json` file to include the following options:
+If you receive a warning regarding 'minimum-stability', you may need to update your `composer.json` file to include the following options, and then retry the `require` command above:

 ```
 "minimum-stability": "beta",
 "prefer-stable": true
 ```

-> ⚠️ Your application must include the Composer autoloader, [as explained here](https://getcomposer.org/doc/01-basic-usage.md#autoloading), for the SDK to be usable within your application.

 Next, you will want ensure your application has [PSR-17](https://www.php-fig.org/psr/psr-17/) and [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible libraries installed.
 These are used for network requests.
 As an example, let's say you wish to use [Buzz](https://github.com/kriswallsmith/Buzz) and [Nylom's PSR-7 implementation](https://github.com/Nyholm/psr7), which include PSR-18 and PSR-17 factories, respectively: